Wrinkles are a natural part of the aging process, but that doesn’t mean you have to have them earlier than you should or as many of them.

 Just like on the face, a good scrub, exfoliation and moisturizing help delay the visible appearance of aging and wrinkles.
 Treatment with warm water and baking soda first can help the skin absorb moisturizer quicker, while also softening the skin.

-Lemon works amazing in getting rid of sun tan and dark spots as well as fine lines while sugar acts as an exfoliator to remove dead skin cells.
+* Lemon works amazingly in getting rid of suntan and dark spots as well as fine lines while sugar acts as an exfoliator to remove dead skin cells.

 Calleigh is passionate about inspiring others to a healthy living and encourages to re-discover their lifestyle.
 Her keen interest in health shines through in her written work on DIY skin care, beauty tips, healthy and active lifestyles.

 How To Make Your Face Look Younger Than Your Real Age With Face Yoga Method21 Nov, 2017

 Coconut Oil Pulling Can Miraculously Fix All your Teeth Problems16 Nov, 2017

 5 Quick Tips You Should Follow When Shopping for Shoes15 Nov, 2017